gioui/giouiorg/content/index.md

 - [Wormhole William](https://play.google.com/store/apps/details?id=io.sanford.wormhole_william), an end-to-end encrypted file transfer application using the Magic Wormhole protocol.
 [GitHub repository](https://github.com/psanford/wormhole-william-mobile).
 - [Sointu](https://github.com/vsariola/sointu/), a modular software synthesizer to easily produce music for 4k intros.
 - [Photon](https://gitlab.com/microo8/photon), a fast RSS reader as light as a photon.

+## Why?

+Gio helps Go developers to build efficient, fluid, and portable GUIs across all major platforms.
+It combines bleeding-edge 2D graphics technology with the flexibility of the immediate mode graphics paradigm to create a compelling and consistent foundation for application development.

+Gio includes an efficient vector renderer based on the [Pathfinder project] (https://github.com/servo/pathfinder) implemented on OpenGL ES and Direct3D 11, and is migrating towards an even more efficient compute-shader-based renderer built atop [piet-gpu](https://github.com/linebender/piet-gpu).
+Text and other shapes are rendered using only their outlines without baking them into texture images, to support efficient animations, transformed drawing and pixel resolution independence.

 ## Sponsors